-Most people are not taught the essential principle to smart personal financial management at home or in school, thus they don't have the proper tools to address every day financial decisions in an informed manner.
-This jeopardizes their financial and physical wellness, their ability to realistically achieve and maintain their personal and financial dreams, let alone enjoy a financially secure debt free future.
+Most people are not taught the essential principles to smart money management - the foundation to personal finance knowledge - at home or in school.
+Thus they don't have the proper tools to address everyday money decisions in an informed manner.
+This jeopardizes their financial and physical wellness, their ability to realistically achieve and maintain their personal and family financial dreams, let alone enjoy a financially secure debt free future.